UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-pullback-hom.lagda.md

       ( is-pullback-cone-hom-arrow-pullback-hom f' g')
 ```

-### The functorial action on morphisms of arrows of the pullback-hom
+### The bifunctorial action on morphisms of arrows of the pullback-hom

 ```agda
 module _